jinnovation/kele.el/docs/adrs/01-timer-based-discovery-cache.md

 filesystem discovery cache directories corresponding to these transient Kind clusters On top of being annoying, this is also a fundamentally unreasonable workaround; what happens if a user simply **has that many clusters to maintain**?

-### Lack of coupling between kubeconfig and discovery caches

-The most obvious way to reduce the discovery cache's file-descriptor overhead is to have it watch only the files within the filesystem discovery cache that are "relevant" to a user at any given time.
-These happen to be: the files corresponding to the user's current kubeconfig context.
-Such a design requires coupling the kubeconfig and discovery caches and their sync "policies" in a way that cannot be implemented robustly under the current approach, where these two caches are entirely independent entities.

-## Solution
+## Decision

-The solution is simple.
-We combine the kubeconfig and discovery caches, to form a combined cache that we call the **Kele cache**, or the **kache**.
-At the same time, we make the discovery cache timer-based by default.
+The simplest and "stupidest" solution to this problem is to make caching of the filesystem discovery cache timer-based rather than filewatch-based.

-We create a new variable, `kele-discovery-default-refresh-interval` that dictates the default rate at which Kele re-pulls the filesystem discovery cache.

-We keep the file-watch on kubeconfig as before.
-In addition to existing logic, we add the following subroutines to the kubeconfig update hook:

-1. For each cluster in the new kubeconfig, we add timer-watches on the corresponding entries in the filesystem discovery cache;
-2. For each existing timer-watch, if the corresponding cluster is no longer present in the new kubeconfig, we cancel it.
+## Consequences

-Unfortunately, this design represents, to an extent, a "regression" of sorts in the functionality of the discovery cache, as now the contents thereof are not guaranteed to be fully up-to-date with those of the filesystem dicovery cache.
+This approach represents, to an extent, a "regression" of sorts in the functionality of the discovery cache, as now the contents thereof are not guaranteed to be fully up-to-date with those of the filesystem dicovery cache.
 We decide that this is safe, as the set of group-version-kinds present in a cluster are unlikely to change **that** frequently.
 This is consistent with `kubectl`'s own refresh policy for the filesystem discovery cache, which refills the cache every ten minutes -- and lazily, at that, i.e. on the next user invocation of `kubectl` after the ten-minute mark.

-## Scope

-We decide not to implement the following at this time:

-- Per-cluster interval overrides, e.g. "I'd like to poll the discovery cache for `123.456.789.0` every 60 seconds and every other cluster 600 seconds"